ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 configuration into the arguments required by the `__init__` method.

-The method then uses those parsed arguments to actually call the `__init__` method and return an initialised instance of the model using the setttings.
+The method then uses those parsed arguments to actually call the `__init__` method and return an initialised instance of the model using the settings.
 The `from_config` method should raise an `InitialisationError` if the configuration fails.

 As an example: